manny9797/Audio-classification/README.md

-# Audio-classification using python
+# Audio-classification
-Audio classification based on actions and objects said by different speakers
+Audio classification using python

 The work report is available on the pdf "Report_exam_winter_2023"